 Juvenile court Judges draw from a wide range of sentencing options for minors.
 Juvenile offenders typically receive less severe sentences than adults.
 It can be ordered by the court that a Juvenile Delinquent attend educational seminars, drug or alcohol counseling and write letters of apology, for minor crimes.
 There can also be home confinement, placement with someone other than the parents, time spent at a juvenile detention facility or probation.
 For more serious crimes of violence, a Juvenile Delinquent, aged 14 or older, can be charged as an adult.

-The Law Office of Frank P. Remsen, P.A., understands the stress and confusion for the accused minor and the family when involved in the court system.
+The Remsen Family Law Firm, understands the stress and confusion for the accused minor and the family when involved in the court system.
 Let our team be the advocates for your child and protect their rights.
 It is important that you have a knowledgeable Attorney to assist you through this process to protect your child’s future career and educational opportunities.
-Call the Law Office of Frank P. Remsen, P.A. today.
+Call the Remsen Family Law Firm today.